 Apple may have started it, but high-definition displays are now common, and you should always check the pixel resolution.
 Most everyday monitors are 1920 x 1080 pixels (Full HD), but that’s not enough to give the ‘Retina effect’.
 For a 24-inch monitor or larger you really need 4K (or UHD, to be precise), which is 3840 x 2160 pixels.
 You might get away with a common intermediate resolution of 2560 x 1440, but it depends on the screen and how fussy you are about visible pixels.

-As more experienced photographers will know, colour gamuts can get complicated.
-This is the range of colours a device can display and there are certain industry standards.
+As more experienced photographers will know, color gamuts can get complicated.
+This is the range of colors a device can display and there are certain industry standards.
 The base level standard for all displays and devices is sRGB.
 You can’t go wrong with this because every device will support it.
-However, the range of colours it can display is limited.
-You might never notice (really, you might not), but in commercial publishing, where the demands are higher, they like to use the larger Adobe RGB colour space.
+However, the range of colors it can display is limited.
+You might never notice (really, you might not), but in commercial publishing, where the demands are higher, they like to use the larger Adobe RGB color space.
 This is why many digital cameras offer both options.

 If you use an inexpensive laptop or desktop monitor, you’ll know all about brightness uniformity – or the lack of it.
 It’s not so much of a problem if you’re working on a spreadsheet, but it’s a major issue if you’re trying to finesse delicate brightness levels in different parts of the picture.

 Brightness differences are typically down to two things: the screen technology and the backlight uniformity.
 IPS (In Place Switching) screens cost more but give much better image quality and uniformity, and monitors designed for photographers need even backlighting across the whole frame.